skjolber/json-log-filter/README.md

 The project is intended as a complimentary tool for use alongside JSON frameworks, such as JSON-based REST stacks.
 Its primary use-case is processing to-be logged JSON.
 The project relies on the fact that such frameworks have very good error handling, like schema validation and databinding, to apply a simplified view of the JSON syntax, basically handling only the happy-case of a well-formed document.
 The frameworks themselves detect invalid documents and handle them as raw content.

 # See also
-See the [xml-log-filter] for corresponding high-performance filtering of XML.
+See the [xml-log-filter] for corresponding high-performance filtering of XML, and [JsonPath](https://github.com/json-path/JsonPath) for more advanced filtering.

 Using SIMD for parsing JSON:
  * [simdjson](https://github.com/simdjson/simdjson)